 What if I have technical issues during the administration of my exam?

 Law School exams are anonymously graded (additional information about anonymous grading can be found on page 22 of the Registration Services Handbook: Chapter 4 Remote Exams).
 Students should NOT contact a faculty member about any issues during an exam.
 Below please find different ways you can get in touch with the appropriate office should you find yourself facing technical issues during the administration of your exam:

-- Registration Services hours during the exam period: Monday to Friday from 8 am EST to 9 pm EST and members of Registration Services can be reached in the following ways:
+- Registration Services and/or Information Technology will be available 24-hours Monday-Friday during the exam period.
+Members of Registration Services can be reached in the following ways:

 - via email: [email protected]